IRL2/nanover-docs/source/tutorials/tutorials.rst

 We assume familiarity with setting up simulations in whichever framework you're running with NanoVer.

-The tutorials use `Jupyter notebooks <https://jupyter.org>`_, `NGLView <https://github.com/nglviewer/nglview>`_ for visualising trajectories, and while not strictly necessary, assumes you have the `NanoVer IMD VR <https://gitlab.com/intangiblerealities/nanover-applications/nanover-imd>`_ application installed.
+The tutorials use `Jupyter notebooks <https://jupyter.org>`_, `NGLView <https://github.com/nglviewer/nglview>`_ for visualising trajectories, and while not strictly necessary, assumes you have the `NanoVer IMD <https://github.com/irl2/nanover-imd>`_ application installed (i.e. the VR client).
 These can all be installed with conda:

 .. code-block:: bash